xNul/code-llama-for-vscode/README.md

 As of the time of writing this is the only way to use Code Llama with VSCode locally without having to sign up or get an API key for a service.
 The only exception to this is Continue with [Ollama](https://ollama.ai/), but Ollama doesn't support Windows or Linux.
-On the other hand, Code Llama is completely cross-platform and will run wherever Meta's own [codellama](https://github.com/facebookresearch/codellama) code will run.
+On the other hand, Code Llama for VSCode is completely cross-platform and will run wherever Meta's own [codellama](https://github.com/facebookresearch/codellama) code will run.

-Now let's set you up with a few steps!
+Now let's get started!

 ### Setup